Martin Kirk, University of New Mexico

 Organic Chemistry Seminar at the University of Utah

-with Eric Alexanian, UNC Chapel Hill
+with Erik Alexanian, UNC Chapel Hill

 TBBC 4630 (4th floor Thatcher)

-by Eric Alexanian, UNC Chapel Hill
+by Erik Alexanian, UNC Chapel Hill

 Host: Qilei Zhu.